Butterflied lamb leg

 - Meanwhile, heat oil in a large non-stick frypan over medium heat.
 Add onions and currants, season and cook for 10-12 minutes or until onions have softened and caramelised.
 Add kale, carrot and lemon juice; toss to combine.
 Cook for a further minute then remove to serving bowl.
 Serve with sliced lamb, yoghurt sauce and mint sprigs.

-- YOGHURT SAUCE: Combine all ingredients in a small bowl with half a teaspoon of sea salt flakes.
+- Yogurt Sauce: Combine all ingredients in a small bowl with half a teaspoon of sea salt flakes.
 Stir to combine, adding enough warm water to give it a thick creamy consistency.

 - Ensure the thickness of the butterflied lamb leg is even by slicing and opening out the thicker half.
 This will ensure even cooking.